alstr/todo-to-issue-action/README.md

 You will probably also want to use the setting `CLOSE_ISSUES: "true"`, to allow issues to be closed when a TODO is removed.

-Please note, URL insertion works best with line comments, as it has to insert a line into the file.
-If using block comments, you should put the start and end tags on their own lines.
-This may be improved in the future.

 This feature is not perfect.
 Please make sure you're comfortable with that before enabling.

 ### Projects